-Looking to start your own business in 2021?
-At Simply Business, we've delved into some of our own customer data to reveal the latest trends among small businesses and the self-employed to give you inspiration to get started.
+Looking to start your own business in 2022?
+At Simply Business, we've delved into our customer data to reveal the latest trends among small businesses and the self-employed.

 Download your free in-depth guide to the best small business ideas in the UK.
 Get instant access to expert hints and tips in the click of a few buttons.

 Despite a challenging period, 68 per cent of small businesses are confident for the year ahead, according to research by Starling Bank.

 Meanwhile, more than three quarters are planning record financial investment in their companies in 2022.

 So, if you’re looking to launch a small business this year, what are the trends you need to be aware of?

 We analysed all new business insurance policies taken out in 2020 and 2021 to find the fastest growing small business sectors.

 Here are the top 10 most popular ideas for a small business:

 As we approach two years since the start of the Covid-19 pandemic, a new group of entrepreneurs have emerged from a turbulent two years.